The kingdom of Bayan was located on Lombok. Already existed in the 12th century.

-History of the principality of Bayan
+History of the kingdom of Bayan, 12th century

 Bayan is the name of a village and sub-district famous across the archipelago and even abroad.
 This is because the community that lives in Bayan Village still retains and practices customs and cultural values, including customary law that regulates and binds the whole community adat Bayan, customary law also regulates the relationship between society with society, society with its natural environment, and society with its God.